nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 24 : July 16, Friday
+ **Today's Progress** : Its a wordpress day.
+Setup various themes.
+Started working on Dad's blog.
+The strucutre is all good.
+Adding some content and some tinkering, and it'll be ready to go live.

+ **Thoughts** : Wordpress is quite tricky, untill you get your head around it.
+Tried many themes, there are all this prebuilt layouts and demos.
+It's a coginitive load.
+Finally, bought the X theme, will buy Jupiter, later.
+But for now, it's suffice.
+Its time to make some dummy sites for portfolio.

  ### Day 23 : July 15 , Saturday
 **Todays's Progress** : Setup wordpress on a droplet using digital ocean.
 Its quite a long process.
 With syntax, syntax and more syntax.
 Didn't understand probably the 80% of it.
 But, followed the tutorial and got it done.
 Its quite a useful skill to have.
 Also, almost done with the Wordpress course on treehouse.
 Will start building the site from tomorrow.